-a.
-All water removed from the site must be discarded to the nearest storm drain managed by KICA.
-Water should never be drained onto neighboring property, including the dune field and marshlands.
+- All water removed from the site must be discarded to the nearest storm drain.
+Water should never be drained onto neighboring property, including the dune field and marshlands. - b.

-- b.
 Pumps with low decibel ratings are preferred.
-In addition, pumps should be muffled with sand bags to keep vibration noise to a minimum. - c.
+In addition pumps should be muffled with sand bags to keep vibration noise to a minimum. - c.
 The ARB recommends pre-notification to neighbors when de-watering is scheduled for an extended period of time.